soda460/arg_ast/README.md

 ## Usage

-Don't use data_wrangling.R.
-Rather, try to fit your phenotype and genotype data to the format of the csv files loaded by the main program : arg_ast.R
+Try to fit your phenotype and genotype data to the format of the csv files loaded by the main program : arg_ast.R

+The script data_wrangling.R is highly specific to our datasets.

 ## Contributors